KarthiCholan/KubernetesMonitoring/README.md

 Capacity Planning: By collecting and analyzing data over time, you can make informed decisions about capacity planning, such as when to add or remove nodes, allocate more resources, or scale your applications.

+#  Prequisities

+AWS EKS Cluster
+HELM Should be installed